itsHanna27/Lofi-Music-App/README.md

 **Relax.
 Focus.
 Chill.**

 **Lofi Vibes** is a cozy lofi music app for **Android**, built with **Expo Go**.
-Immerse yourself in soothing beats, ambient sounds, and piano melodies—your perfect companion for studying, relaxing, or winding down.
+Immerse yourself in soothing beats, ambient sounds, and piano melodies your perfect companion for studying, relaxing, or winding down.

 ---